opencollective/opencollective-frontend/components/static-pages/hiring.md

 - About you.
 What's your story?
 Where you are coming from?
 What's you current status?
 - About us.
 How did you hear about Open Collective?
 What do you find interesting in Open Collective?
 - Experience.
 What is your greatest achievment in software engineering?
-Can you tell us about a past project you're proud of?
+Can you tell us about a past project you're proud of (it doesn’t have to be an engineering one or even a technical one.)?
 What do you think you can bring to Open Collective?

 As part of our screening process, we'll also ask you to make a small contribution to [our codebase](https://github.com/opencollective).
 Have a look, do one now or be ready for it!